companieshouse/forms-enablement-salesforce/src/customMetadata/Transaction_Type.DS02.md

     </values>
     <values>
         <field>Guidance_Text_2__c</field>
-        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;
-        In certain circumstances defined in section 1009 of the 2006 Companies Act, it is possible to cancel a request to to close before the closure process has completed.
+        <value xsi:type="xsd:string">&lt;p class=&quot;lede&quot;&gt;In certain circumstances defined in section 1009 of the 2006 Companies Act, it is possible to cancel a request to close before the closure process has completed.
 See the online guidance for more information&lt;/br&gt;&lt;/p&gt;</value>
     </values>
     <values>
         <field>Guidance_Text_3__c</field>